mbergo/mbergo/README.md

 - 👋 Hi, I’m @mbergo
 - 👀 I’m interested in ... technology, neural networks, coding, soccer and beer
 - 🌱 I’m currently operating in chaos
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to fix more stuff as possible in the short time I have
 - 📫 How to reach me, mbergo.dev

 <!---